jesperbjensen/spil/README.md

 * It can play sounds
 * High tech text rendering
 * It can draw something from a tileset!
 * Basic map rendering.
-Soon with animated tiles!
+With animated tiles!

 Yes - I am a programming genius.